 The Muslim Welfare Centre (MWC) was established in 1993 with a simple mantra and mission, "Service to humanity is service to Allah."
 Since its inception, the MWC has created and run many beneficial community programs such as Meals on Wheels for seniors, a free medical clinic for the uninsured, Regent Park meals service, public school nutrition programs and three food banks, just to name a few.

-Omar currently works at Bell Mobility and is involved in all things digital and social within their Marketing team.
+Omar currently works at Samsung and is involved in all things digital and eCommerce within the Marketing team.
 In his spare time, Omar enjoys playing basketball and catching up on the newest movie or TV show.

 Quote to live by: "The only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do." - Steve Jobs

 Talha is a Project Director at Manulife Financial, overseeing global programs and projects ranging from $1M - $10M.
 Talha was first introduced to Project Ramadan by his later brother, Moaz Ahmed, in 2009 as this was a place to meet new people, give back to the community and a place to leave an impact helping others.
 What Talha enjoys most about Project Ramadan is seeing volunteers from all over the city come together and get in the Ramadan spirit giving up their weekend to help others.
 Talha is also an active board member of The Carroll Family Foundation, a not-for-profit started by DeMarre Carroll which looks to find a cure for liver disease and works with some of the best clinics in North America.